Project status: Closed

 The ACT Government recognises the importance of these heritage-listed buildings and is working with the building’s many owners to repaint the building façades.

-All building owners have been invited to participate in the Façade Repainting Grant Program which provides for the requirements for repainting works, in line with the Conservation Management Plan.
-Building owners will be provided the funds to paint their privately owned area of the façade, in line with the Revitalisation Plan, within 18 months.
-The grant program is scheduled to close 31 March 2025.
-At least 16 out of 24 owners have confirmed their participation in the grant program, and several owners have their façade repainting underway.
+All building owners have been invited to participate in the Façade Repainting Grant Program which supports owners to undertake the painting works in line with the Conservation Management Plan.
+Building owners will be provided the funds to paint their privately owned area of the façade, in accordance with the Revitalisation Plan, within 18 months.
+All building owners have confirmed their participation in the grant program, and many owners have their façade repainting completed or underway.

 Should building owners not agree to the grant program, they may be directed to repaint their building's façade at their own expense in accordance with the City Renewal Authority and Land Agency Act 2017.